Resident234/php.net/pages/www.php.net_control-structures.foreach.php.md

 Which do you think is faster?

-Lots of people think the answer is two() because it uses "reference to value, which it doesn&apos;t have to copy each value when it loops".
+Lots of people think the answer is two() because it uses "reference to value, which it doesn't have to copy each value when it loops".

-Well, that&apos;s totally wrong!
+Well, that's totally wrong!

-Here&apos;s what actually happens:
+Here's what actually happens:

 * one():

 - This function takes an array as argument ($arr).
-- The array function argument itself isn&apos;t passed by reference, so the function knows it isn&apos;t allowed to modify the original at all.
+- The array function argument itself isn't passed by reference, so the function knows it isn't allowed to modify the original at all.
 - Then the foreach loop happens.
-The array itself wasn&apos;t passed by reference to the function, so PHP knows that it isn&apos;t allowed to modify the outside array, so it therefore makes a copy of the array&apos;s internal iteration offset state (that&apos;s just a simple number which says which item you are currently at during things like foreach()), which costs almost no performance or memory at all since it&apos;s just a small number.
+The array itself wasn't passed by reference to the function, so PHP knows that it isn't allowed to modify the outside array, so it therefore makes a copy of the array's internal iteration offset state (that's just a simple number which says which item you are currently at during things like foreach()), which costs almost no performance or memory at all since it's just a small number.
 - Next, it uses that copied iteration offset to loop through all key/value pairs of the array (ie 0th key, 1st key, 2nd key, etc...).
 And the value at the current offset (a PHP "zval") is assigned to a variable called $val.
 - Does $val make a COPY of the value?
-That&apos;s what MANY people think.
-But the answer is NO. It DOESN&apos;T. It re-uses the existing value in memory.
+That's what MANY people think.
+But the answer is NO. It DOESN'T. It re-uses the existing value in memory.
 With zero performance cost.
-It&apos;s called "copy-on-write" and means that PHP doesn&apos;t make any copies unless you try to MODIFY the value.
+It's called "copy-on-write" and means that PHP doesn't make any copies unless you try to MODIFY the value.
-- If you try to MODIFY $val, THEN it will allocate a NEW zval in memory and store $val there instead (but it still won&apos;t modify the original array, so you can rest assured).
+- If you try to MODIFY $val, THEN it will allocate a NEW zval in memory and store $val there instead (but it still won't modify the original array, so you can rest assured).

-Alright, so what&apos;s the second version doing?
+Alright, so what's the second version doing?
 The beloved "iterate values by reference"?

 * two():

 - This function takes an array as argument ($arr).
-- The array function argument itself isn&apos;t passed by reference, so the function knows it isn&apos;t allowed to modify the original at all.
+- The array function argument itself isn't passed by reference, so the function knows it isn't allowed to modify the original at all.
 - Then the foreach loop happens.
-The array itself wasn&apos;t passed by reference to the function, so PHP knows that it isn&apos;t allowed to modify the outside array.
+The array itself wasn't passed by reference to the function, so PHP knows that it isn't allowed to modify the outside array.
 - But it also sees that you want to look at all VALUES by reference (&amp;$val), so PHP says "Uh oh, this is dangerous.
-If we just give them references to the original array&apos;s values, and they assign some new value to their reference, they would destroy the original array which they aren&apos;t allowed to touch!".
+If we just give them references to the original array's values, and they assign some new value to their reference, they would destroy the original array which they aren't allowed to touch!".
 - So PHP makes a FULL COPY of the ENTIRE array and ALL VALUES before it starts iterating.
 YIKES!

 Therefore: STOP using the old, mythological "&amp;$val" iteration method!
-It&apos;s almost always BAD!
+It's almost always BAD!
 With worse performance, and risks of bugs and quirks as is demonstrated in the manual.

 You can always manually write array assignments explicitly, without references, like this: